pine warbler study

 Wellfleet Bay Wildlife Sanctuary is not only a perfect place for Pine Warblers to breed in the spring; it is also the ideal place to study them.
 The grove of low pitch pines around the campground hosts a dense breeding population of Pine Warblers, and their behavior can easily be observed thanks to the low canopy, open understory and well-managed habitat.

-In spring 2018, we marked male Pine Warblers with unique combos of color bands and observed them over a few weeks to estimate the range and extent of their territories.
+In spring 2018 and 2019, we marked male Pine Warblers with unique combos of color bands and observed them over a few weeks to estimate the range and extent of their territories.
 We also recorded details on their foraging behaviors, territorial displays, and nestling feeding.
-The result was a wealth of observations and a reliable map of the 15 males' territories.
+The result was a wealth of observations and a reliable map of the males' territories.